 WE SHIP TO YOU FOR FREE.
-SHIPED FREE TO LOWER 48 STATES ONLY
+SHIPED FREE TO LOWER 47 STATES ONLY no California shipping

 COMBINE THIS ORDER FOR MORE VALUE !!!!!
 WE COMBINE SHIPPING :)

 This Auction is for (20) MAPLE Transplant Seedlings 6-8 INCHES TALL

 Hardy, Adaptable, Bonsai, Brilliant Fall Colors, Fast Growing, Shade Tree, Specimen Tree, Street Tree, Cold and Urban Tolerant

 Red Maple is a beautiful deciduous tree, which will typically grow 40 to 70 feet with a rounded to oval crown.
 This handsome shade tree displays red coloring during different seasons of the year.
 It has the distinction of having the greatest north to south distribution of all trees on the east coast.
 Pioneers once made ink and and black dyes from an extract of the bark.
 Red Maple is prized as an ornamental shade tree because of its rapid growth, highly colored flowers, fruit (winged samaras) and spectacular fall colors.